Skip to main content

 How to feed a baby bird

 Step 1: If you need to feed a wild baby bird, remember to offer foods that have a spongy consistency instead of dripping with water, which can suffocate or drown it.
-All dry food should be softened before offering it.
+All dry food should be softened first.

 Step 2: Food should only be offered at room temperature, never heated or refrigerated.